 A Recipe for a Tincture of Myrrh

 - 1 part finely ground myrrh. (see my post-How to grind Frankincense, Myrrh and other Oleoresins, for tips on grinding.)
+The finer you grind the Myrrh, the more readily it will dissolve in the alcohol.
+I often grind Myrrh 3 times to produce the finest possible powder.

 - A mason jar with a tight-fitting lid.